Medically reviewed by Drugs.com. Last updated on Jan 12, 2023.

-A hydrocele (HI-droe-seel) is a type of swelling in the scrotum that occurs when fluid collects in the thin sheath surrounding a testicle.
-Hydrocele is common in newborns and usually disappears without treatment by age 1.
-Older boys and adult men can develop a hydrocele due to inflammation or injury within the scrotum.
+A hydrocele (HI-droe-seel) is a type of swelling in the scrotum, the pouch of skin that holds the testicles.
+This swelling happens when fluid collects in the thin sac that surrounds a testicle.
+Hydroceles are common in newborns.
+They often go away without treatment by age 1.
+Older children and adults can get a hydrocele due to an injury within the scrotum or other health problems.

-Usually, the only indication of a hydrocele is a painless swelling of one or both testicles.
+Often the only sign of a hydrocele is a painless swelling of one or both testicles.

 When to see a doctor

-See your doctor if you or your child experiences scrotal swelling.
-It's important to rule out other causes of the swelling that might require treatment.
-For example, a hydrocele might be associated with a weak point in the abdominal wall that allows a loop of intestine to extend into the scrotum (inguinal hernia).
+See your health care provider if you or your child has swelling of the scrotum.
+It's important to find out if there are other causes of the swelling that could be treated.
+For example, a hydrocele might be linked with a weak point in the ab muscles that allows part of the intestine to extend into the scrotum.
+This problem is called inguinal hernia.

-A baby's hydrocele typically disappears on its own.
-But if your baby's hydrocele doesn't disappear after a year or if it enlarges, ask your child's doctor to examine the hydrocele again.
+A baby's hydrocele often goes away on its own.
+But if your baby still has a hydrocele after a year or if the swelling gets worse, ask your child's health care provider to check the hydrocele again.

-Get immediate medical treatment if you or your child develops sudden, severe scrotal pain or swelling, especially within several hours of an injury to the scrotum.
-These signs and symptoms can occur with a number of conditions, including blocked blood flow in a twisted testicle (testicular torsion).
-Testicular torsion must be treated within hours of the beginning of signs and symptoms to save the testicle.
+Get help right away if you or your child has sudden, terrible pain or swelling in the scrotum.
+It's extra important to get prompt treatment if the pain or swelling starts within a few hours of an injury to the scrotum.
+These symptoms can happen with certain health problems, including blocked blood flow in a twisted testicle.
+This problem is called testicular torsion.
+It needs to be treated within hours of the symptoms starting to save the testicle.

 A hydrocele can form before birth.
 Typically, the testicles descend from the developing baby's stomach area into the scrotum.
 A sac comes with each testicle, letting fluid surround the testicles.
 Most often, each sac closes and the fluid is absorbed.